Things To Do

 Gallo Pinto

-A traditional rice and beans dish, often served for breakfast with eggs.
+A traditional breakfast of rice and black beans often served with eggs and sour cream.

 Food Markets